-The process of dispensing beer from a tank, cask Everything we do, we do for beer.
+The process of dispensing beer from a tank, cask or keg.

-or keg.
 This is done either by hand pump, pressure from an air pump, or carbon dioxide injected into beer.

 DRY-HOPPING

 The addition of dry hops to fermenting or aging beer to increase its hop character and aroma.